Learn the process of tooth removal

 Molar removal may be done with simple or surgical teeth removal.

 - Simple – a simple removal is a wisdom tooth removal that occurs when the tooth is past the gumline and accessible to the dentist.
-The tooth is simply removed in minutes by the dentist without requiring invasive teeth removal surgery.
+The tooth is removed in minutes by the dentist without requiring invasive teeth removal surgery.

 - Surgical – wisdom teeth that have not erupted will need to be removed surgically, resulting in incisions to access the tooth under the gum line and successfully remove them.
-This is more invasive and does require more healing and recovery than simple tooth removal.
+That is more invasive and does require more healing and recovery than simple tooth removal.

-Interested in learning more about removal?
+Are you interested in learning more about removal?